 I booked flights, paid 80 USD for my e-visa just to learn that my friend couldn’t join me anymore.
 Of course, I had a choice to cancel my trip, but quitting (and wasting 380 USD) was never an option for me.
 Eventually, I decided to travel to India alone and have my own unique experience.

-Want to learn more about me and Fifty Flights?
+Want to learn more about me and In Her Stories?
 Check out my story here.

 What to expect when travelling in India